Staff and Board

 Jocelyn Moore (Anti-Oppression Consultant) (she/her) is passionate about people, organizations, and finding that happy place where the two can flourish together to promote racial equity and social justice.
 Most days, that passion is played out through her work at Teach For America – Greater Philadelphia, where she serves as the Managing Director of People, Culture, & Strategy.
 However, it was her work as an Diversity, Equity, & Inclusion Facilitator that brought her to Theatre Horizon.
 Jocelyn also serves as the Youth Ministry Director at her church in NJ.
 She holds a Bachelors in Organizational Leadership, a Masters in Organizational Behavior, and is currently pursuing a Masters in Theological Studies at Palmer Seminary.
 Jocelyn has loved the theatre since her high school days and is so happy to be back in this new and meaningful capacity.

-Tess Mathewson (Production Coordinator) (she/her) is a Philadelphia-based theatre artist who specializes in production and stage management.
+Tess Mathewson (Production Manager) (she/her) is a Philadelphia-based theatre artist who specializes in production and stage management.
 Winner of the Dr. George B. McDowell Award for Excellence in Theater, Tess holds a BA in Theatre from Goucher College, where she studied performance, directing, design, and stage management.
 Tess is currently working towards earning her MA in Theatre from Villanova University.
 She has previously worked with companies such as PlayPenn, Die-Cast, Delaware Shakespeare, and EgoPo Classic Theater.

 For more than 30 years, Bookminders has provided timely, accurate and cost effective bookkeeping for a variety of nonprofits and small businesses.
 Our unique approach affords work-life balance to our staff of degreed accountants, while providing clients access to highly skilled professionals they otherwise couldn’t afford.